Why you can trust The Zebra

-If you own an expensive home — generally starting at $750,000 and up — your insurance needs may differ from those of a standard homeowner.
+If you own an expensive home — generally starting at $750,000 and up — your insurance needs (and costs) may differ from those of a standard homeowner.
 Because your home is worth more, it is also more expensive to repair or replace.
 So what is high-value homeowners insurance, and is it necessary?

 High-value homeowners insurance coverage protects homes that are more costly than the average home.
 Historic properties, homes of architectural significance, and houses with unique features or those constructed from rare or expensive materials are examples of such properties.
 Condos and luxury apartments can also be designated as high-value.

 Owning an expensive home presents some insurance challenges — not only because of the price of the home itself but also because of the higher personal liability and personal property limits required by wealthier customers.
 Insurance companies that cater to wealthy customers may also offer extra perks.